-Advisors ask me every day, “What should I be doing with my marketing?”
-The truth is that “should” is a relative term.
+Advisors ask me every day, “What should I include in my financial advisor marketing plan?”
+The truth is, “should” is a relative term.
 The answer depends on two things:

 - What are your marketing goals?

 - How much are you willing to put into your marketing?